 The widower argued that even if the surgeons were employees of the university, the hospital had a “nondelegable duty to provide nonnegligent surgical care” to his wife.
 The Second District disagreed.
 Once again, Florida law expressly allows hospitals to delegate liability in the manner it did.
 In addition, the court observed the hospital did not assume “any contractual obligations” with respect to the cancer surgery.
 The court further rejected the widower’s claim that federal Medicare law prevented the hospital from delegating liability: Noting that no other Florida court had ever made such a finding, “We decline the invitation to be the first.”

-Get Help From a Florida Medical Malpractice Lawyer
+Get Help From a Florida Medical Negligence Lawyer